jseluis/data_science_and_analytics/ML_Pipelines_using_BERT/sagemaker_roberta_pytorch_text_classifier/README.md

 [My Certificate](https://www.coursera.org/account/accomplishments/certificate/JTLDR3DE4UNJ)

-In the previous lab you performed Feature Engineering on the raw dataset, preparing it for training the model.
 Now you will train a text classifier using a variant of BERT called [RoBERTa](https://arxiv.org/abs/1907.11692) - a Robustly Optimized BERT Pretraining Approach - within a PyTorch model ran as a SageMaker Training Job.

 ### Table of Contents